vsritter/BiosCoreHub/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BiosCoreHub is to ...
+The goal of BiosCoreHub is to assist NC TraCS Bios Core analysts by providing basic reporting tools for the most common statistical analysis requests.

 ## Installation